How did Furness Withy become the third largest shipping company in the world?

 The firm took time to regain the number of ships lost during the war.
 In 1951 it controlled 81 ships with an aggregate of 680,000 gross tons.

-In 1965 Royal Mail Lines and the Pacific Steam Navigation Co were acquired.
-Following the acquisitions Furness Withy operated 64 ships with a 600,000 tonnage.
+Royal Mail Lines was acquired in 1965.
+Following the acquisition Furness Withy operated 64 ships with a tonnage of 600,000.

-The Furness repair yard in Hartlepool was acquired by Swan Hunter in 1967.
+The Furness repair yard in Hartlepool was sold to Swan Hunter in 1967.

-In 1970 the firm had a fleet of just over 100, and a tonnage of just over one million.
-The firm employed 9,500 people in the United Kingdom.
+Furness Withy had a fleet of just over 100 vessels by 1970, with a tonnage of over one million.
+The company employed 9,500 people in Britain.

-In 1990 Furness Withy was sold to Oetker Group, its present owner.
+Furness Withy was sold to Oetker Group of Germany in 1990.